o3de/o3de.org/content/docs/user-guide/project-config/cli-reference.md

 - **`-kr, --keep-restricted-in-template`**

   If included, creates the restricted platforms in the template folder.
-If false, creates the restricted files in the restricted folder located at TEMPLATE_RESTRICTED_PATH.
-By default, this parameter is false.
+By default, creates the restricted files in the restricted folder located at TEMPLATE_RESTRICTED_PATH.

 - **`-kl, --keep-license-text`**

   If included, keeps all of the lines of license text, starting at {BEGIN_LICENSE} and ending at {END_LICENSE}.
-If false, the license text isn't included.
+By default, the license text isn't included.

 - **`-r [REPLACE [REPLACE ...]], --replace [REPLACE [REPLACE ...]]`**